ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 ### Creating a YAML

 YAML files may be generated on the Archipelago website by visiting the [games page](/games) and clicking the "Options Page" link under the relevant game.
-Clicking "Export Options" in a game's optionss page will download the YAML to your system.
+Clicking "Export Options" in a game's options page will download the YAML to your system.

 Alternatively, you can run `ArchipelagoLauncher.exe` and click on `Generate Template Options` to create a set of template